Prem-minister/Prem-minister/README.md

 ## I'm a student!!!

-- 👋 Hi, My full name is Premsharaan
+- 👋 Hi, My name is Premsharaan
 - 🌱 I’m currently tryna learning everything 🤣
 - 💞️ I’m looking to collaborate on anyone
 - 👀 I’m interested in coding, Anime and musics